chornge/audio-epistles/README.md

 ## Special Thanks

 A special shout-out to the authors and contributors of [Schroedinger-Hat](https://github.com/Schroedinger-Hat/youtube-to-spotify), whose work directly inspired this project.
-Your efforts in building and maintaining youtube-to-spotify make seamless publishing possible.
 Thank you for your dedication and open-source spirit!